 Of course, when doing outreach at an agency there are a lot of steps involved.
 Everything from using multiple different paid tools to finding link prospects, gathering the data into spreadsheets, and reaching out to them in an organized fashion.

-But it’s not totally necessary to get that intense with the method for just link building to our niche sites.
+But it’s not totally necessary to get that intense with the method for just link building to our blogs.
 I’m going to show you the basic way of the method, which is just asking and receiving.

 How to ask and receive successfully